Best Things To Do in Albarracin, the Most Beautiful Town in Spain

 The Tagus River (Río Tajo) is the longest in Spain and the Iberian Peninsula.
 Its source is located in the Sierra de Albarracín.

 It is born in Frías de Albarracín and flows into the Atlantic in Lisbon.
-It is only 38 km from Albarracín; it is easy to get there by car, and it is very well indicated.
+It is only 38 km from Albarracín; it is easy to get there by car and very well indicated.
 Do not miss its monument.

 This waterfall is quite close to the city of Albarracín.
-It is effortless to get there, and it is only a 5-minute walk from the parking lot.
+It is effortless to get there and only a 5-minute walk from the parking lot.

 It is about 20 meters high, and the environment is wonderful.